Esri/collector-integration/README.md

 ##Supported versions

-* Collector for ArcGIS on iOS 10.4.0 or later
-* Collector for ArcGIS on Windows 10.4.0 (beta) or later
+* Collector for ArcGIS 10.4.0 or later on iOS and Windows 10

 ## What's included